 Mathematics Education Research - Season School

-Mathematics Education Research (NW24) likes to encourage contributions relating to all fields of mathematics education research, and in particular those comparing across regions and cultures.
+Mathematics Education Research (NW24) likes to encourage contributions relating to all fields of mathematics and science education research, and in particular those comparing across regions and cultures.

 Aims of this season school:

 - Promote excellent training in mixed methods to PhD candidates and other scholars in mathematics education research.

 - Create a space for participants to discuss with senior researchers in mathematics and science education about research and share examples based on their expertise.